ethmarks/ethmarks.github.io/content/blog/partitiontable.md

 ## I totally know what I'm doing

 I have experience in [flashing operating systems](https://medium.com/@llillydpritchard/mastering-the-art-of-flashing-an-operating-system-onto-your-laptop-56b69003dcca).
 I run a small personal business which involves flashing [Chrome OS Flex](https://chromeos.google/products/chromeos-flex/) onto old laptops.
-I guess this technically makes me a professional operating system flasher.
-Also, I used to dual-boot Ubuntu and Windows on my old Lenovo laptop.
+This technically makes me a professional operating system flasher.
+Also, I used to dual-boot Ubuntu and Windows on my old Lenovo laptop a few years ago.

-And yet, despite this experience, I completely messed up this simple task.
+And yet, despite my experience, I still managed to completely mess up this simple partitioning.

 After deciding to switch to Linux, I spent a few hours researching Linux distros and eventually settled on [Kubuntu](https://kubuntu.org/).
 I downloaded the Kubuntu [ISO](https://en.wikipedia.org/wiki/Optical_disc_image) and loaded it to my USB drive with [Balena Etcher](https://etcher.balena.io/).
 I rebooted my computer, interrupted [BIOS](https://en.wikipedia.org/wiki/BIOS), and had BIOS boot from USB.
 Once Kubuntu loaded, I set it up, ran some tests, and decided it was acceptable.
 All good so far.